 Iceberg lettuce’s nutritional profile isn’t exactly the stuff of headlines.
 Nonetheless, it is a pleasant and inexpensive green with minimal positive health effects and zero negative ones.

 Lettuce allergies can produce severe reactions, even anaphylaxis, in some people.
-You should stop eating lettuce and consult with a best doctor if you have any negative reactions to it.
+You should stop eating lettuce and consult with the best doctor if you have any negative reactions to it.

 1. Is it safe to consume raw iceberg lettuce?

 A popular type of crisp head lettuce, iceberg lettuce is eaten all around the world.
 The mild flavor matches the crunchiness of its densely furled leaves.
 Water content is high, and calorie content is low.
 It tastes similar to cabbage and may be eaten both raw and cooked.

 2. Is iceberg lettuce helpful for your stomach?